microsoft/PowerPlatformConnectors/independent-publisher-connectors/WhatsApp/ReadME.md

 # WhatsApp

-Allow the user to send automated WhatsApp messages through a flow on Power Automate.
+Allows the user to send automated WhatsApp messages through a flow on Power Automate.
 Custom message templates can be sent and variables within the JSON body can be set.

 ## Publishers: Zakariya Fakira, Satbir Virdi, Oscar Hui, Chaohui Wang